oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     - Role: Normal
     ![ATP Credential](images/atp-credential.png " ")
     - Click “Test and Save”.
 You should get "*Confirmation credential operation successful*".
-If not, review the steps above and retry.
+If not, review the previous steps and retry.
 3. Generate RSA key pair in PEM format

     In the top-right corner of the Console, open the Profile menu (User menu icon), then click User Settings to view the details:
     - In the left navigation bar, under "Resources", click on "API Keys"
     - Under “API Keys” click “Add API Key”.